-PMP® is an ideal bet for all project managers in various professional fields, including IT, telecom, business processing, commerce, finance, research, and more.
+The PMP certification is an ideal bet for all project managers in various professional fields, including IT, telecom, business processing, commerce, finance, research, and more.

-The test falls into about the middle range in terms of cost.
+The exam itself falls into about the middle range in terms of cost.
 While not as expensive as many of the high tech, very specific exams, it isn’t something you are likely to take lightly.
 At $555 a test (unless you are a PMI® member, in which case it is $405), it doesn’t seem too expensive.

-Reason #10: PMP® Professionals Are Secure Even During Economic Downturns
+Reason #10: PMP Professionals are Secure Even During Economic Downturns